top of page

 • Genetics and brain chemistry

-Some mental health conditions have biological roots that no amount of positive habits can fully prevent.
+Some mental health conditions have biological roots that no number of positive habits can fully prevent.
 For example, depression and anxiety can be linked to imbalances in brain chemicals or inherited traits.

 • Life stressors and trauma